-Retractable ballpoint pen and pencil with eraser
+- Retractable ballpoint pen and pencil with eraser

-Permanent felt markers
+- Permanent markers

-Pad of soft paper or cardboard
+- Pad of soft paper or cardboard

-Measure cardboard to be the size of your frame.
+- Measure cardboard to be the size of your frame.
 Make two pieces of cardboard the same size, one for the backing and one for the frame.
 Make sure you have left enough room to cut out the opening for your picture.
 Cut one piece of cardboard with an opening big enough for your selected picture.

-Lay foil larger than your finished frame on soft pad or cardboard and create random design using end of pen with point retracted, cap of pen for the finder details and the eraser end of a pencil for larger impressions.
+- Lay foil larger than your finished frame on soft pad or cardboard and create random design using end of pen with point retracted, cap of pen for the finer details and the eraser end of a pencil for larger impressions.
 Press firmly into the foil to create the design but be careful not to tear the foil.

-When your pattern is compete, take your permanent markers and color in the design.
+- When your pattern is compete, take your permanent markers and color in the design.

-Cover your cardboard frame with the finished embossed foil.
+- Cover your cardboard frame with the finished embossed foil.
 Be sure to leave enough foil to wrap around the edges of the frame with the opening for the picture to show through.

-Use hot glue sparingly around three edges of the frame and glue the second piece of cardboard to the frame.
+- Use hot glue sparingly around three edges of the frame and glue the second piece of cardboard to the frame.
 Do not glue the top edge, leave it open so you can slide your photo in

-Editor\'s note: When you are cutting materials with 45 degree angles, cut a slit on the diagonal into each of the corners of the covering material and you will have a smooth finish when you wrap the foil around the frame.
+Editor’s note: When you are cutting materials with 45 degree angles, cut a slit on the diagonal into each of the corners of the covering material and you will have a smooth finish when you wrap the foil around the frame.

 You can create a stand for your photo frame by attaching a tapered piece of cardboard half way up the back with a single line of glue at the top of the piece.